 - With a credit file alert, a request for a new credit product or a change in a credit product cannot be approved without confirmation with the consumer who owns the credit.
 This prevents fraudsters from signing up for new credit cards or loans as well as preventing them from increasing credit limits.

-- A credit file alert can be set up with Equifax Canada or TransUnion Canada.
-Each provider has different types of alerts.
+- A credit file alert should be set up with both Equifax Canada and TransUnion Canada.
+Each provider has different types of alerts and they don’t share information.
 Contact the companies for details.